tonyscottpage/site/services.markdown

 <h2 id="coaching">Coaching</h2>

-Coaching gives individuals a way to shift their own behaviour, enabling others others tp produce required results.
+Coaching gives individuals a way to shift their own behaviour, enabling others others to produce required results.
 The [Financial Times]({{ site.baseurl}}/financialtimes) quotes us in their investigation "Can coaching make the difference?", and our answer is yes.
 For example:

 - Jessica, settled into her new role as CEO, can focus on how to transform her organisation
 - Miguel, frustrated at lack of progress, can discover how differently to enrol his leadership team